Endogen/idena-node-watcher/idena/plugins/start/resources/intro.md

 ✨ *IDENA Node Manager Bot* ✨

 Welcome {{firstname}}!
-I'm a bot and i can watch one or more IDENA nodes for you if you like.
+I'm a bot and i can watch one or more IDENA nodes for you.
 Choose one of the following commands to get started:

-/watch a node
+/watch - add a node to be watched
-/list all of your watched nodes
+/list - show or remove your watched nodes
-/remove watched node
-/change settings for watching
-/stats of watched nodes
+/notify - change notification settings

 Cheers 🍻👋